-Your incision will be linear and easily concealed under a bathing suit or undergarment.
-The sutures are absorbable which will dissolve in two to three weeks.
+Your incision will be linear, running along your spine.
+The sutures are absorbable (clear) which will dissolve in two to three weeks.
 You will have steri-strips applied to the incision, which is then covered with a waterproof island Tegaderm dressing.
 This island dressing will remain in place for one week.
-You may remove this Tegaderm and shower on postoperative day five.
+You may remove this Tegaderm and shower on postoperative day seven.
 You may notice the clear suture coming from each end of the incision, these strings will be removed for you at your first postoperative appointment.
 You should recover the incision with steri-strips, sterile gauze and paper tape after each shower.
 Do this dressing change daily until seen in follow up.
 The steri-strips will begin to fall off on their own.
 Please, do not actively remove them.
 Avoid submerging yourself in a bathtub or swimming pool for four weeks until the incision(s) are completely healed.

-You will not need much physical therapy for the first twelve weeks after your surgery, however it is advisable to attend a few sessions at the Paley Institute so our therapists can establish your restrictions with body mechanics, ensure your safety while using an assistive device if necessary, and create a home exercise program for you.
+You will not need much physical therapy for the first twelve weeks after your surgery, however it is advisable to attend a few sessions at the Paley Institute so our therapists can establish your restrictions with body mechanics, ensure your safety while using a walker if necessary, and create a home exercise program for you.
 You may sleep in any position that is comfortable.